-For optimal functionality and security, every WordPress admin needs to ensure that their theme, plugins, and WordPress core are running their latest versions.
-On top of this, you should also know how to update PHP in WordPress.
+For optimal functionality and security, WordPress admins must ensure their theme, plugins, and WordPress core are running their latest versions.
+In addition, you should also know how to update PHP in WordPress.

 What is PHP?